jhwatrous/jhwatrous.github.io/books-and-courses.md

 {% capture ToC %}

-This is a traditional undergraduate course on the theory of computing covering finite automata, context-free grammars, and Turing machines that I taught at the University of Waterloo many times, most recently in Spring 2019.
+These are lecture notes for a traditional undergraduate course on the theory of computing covering finite automata, context-free grammars, and Turing machines that I taught at the University of Waterloo many times, most recently in Spring 2019.

 ### Lecture notes